Use The Rule Of Three In Writing- Ready, Set, Go!

 Superman gave you; it’s a bird, it’s a plane, it’s Superman and Truth, Justice, and the American Way.

-Advertising taught you to remember, a Mars a day helps you work, rest, and play.
+Advertising taught you to remember that a Mars day helps you work, rest, and play.

 You can probably recite many expressions like these.
 That is why the number three is so powerful.